-Cash advance rules
+Travel advance rules

-- you will need to account for expenditure against your advance when you return, so keep receipts for all expenditure incurred
+- You will need to account for expenditure against your advance when you return, so keep receipts for all expenditure incurred.

-- the advance must not be used for any personal expenditure
+- The advance must not be used for any personal expenditure.

-- our insurers (via +44 (0)1243 621556) can arrange for an emergency cash advance to replace cash which has been lost or stolen overseas.
+- Our insurers (via +44 (0)1243 621556) can arrange for an emergency cash advance to replace cash which has been lost or stolen overseas.
 Any emergency funds provided will be deducted from any subsequent claim, or must be refunded to the University.

-How to apply for a cash advance
+How to apply for an overseas travel advance

-f your department has a finance team, please contact them first.
+If your department has a finance team, please contact them first.